mary todd lincoln HOUSE Mission

 About the Mary Todd Lincoln House

 The Mary Todd Lincoln House, located on West Main Street in downtown Lexington, Kentucky, was the family home of the future wife of the sixteenth President of the United States.
-In 1977, the girlhood home opened to the public and became the first house museum in the country to honor a First Lady.
+In 1977, the girlhood home opened to the public and became the first house museum in the country to honor a first lady.

 Originally built between 1803-1806 to serve as an inn, the property became the Todd family home of in 1832.
 Daughter Mary Todd, born in December 1818, lived here until she moved to Springfield, Illinois, in 1839 to live with her older sister.
 There she met and married Abraham Lincoln, whom she brought to visit this home in November 1847.